jeyemPF/jeyemPF/README.md

-Merge conflicts are love letters to your co-developer
+Merge conflicts are love letters to your co-developer.